ueberdosis/hocuspocus/docs/server/hooks.md

 ### onDestroy

-The `onDestroy` hook is called after the server was shut down using the [destroy](/server/methods) method.
+The `onDestroy` hooks are called after the server was shut down using the [destroy](/server/methods) method.
 It should return a Promise.

 **Hook payload**